Roystal/LGPhysio/README.md

 Orbital 2021 Project

 # Description
-Let's Get Physio-cal is a flutter application meant for Physiotherapy patients and therapists.
+Let's Get Physio-cal is a flutter-based application meant for Physiotherapy patients and therapists.

 ## For Patients
 - View exercises at a glance